acerolakirsche/Befahrer_Mapper/README.md

 - **Lines and Shadow Lines**: Each KML file is displayed as a line on the map, with a black shadow line underneath for better visibility.
 - **Color Selection**: 8 predefined colors are available to color the lines of selected KML files.
 - **Zoom Functions**:
-  - Clicking on a list entry zooms to the corresponding KML file.
-  - A button allows zooming to all selected KML files.

 ### User Interface
-- **Checkboxes**: Each KML file has a checkbox for selection.
-- **"Select All"**: A checkbox allows selecting/deselecting all KML files.
 - **Number from Filename**: A two-digit number is extracted from the filename and displayed prominently.
 - **Styles**: The font of KML labels is sans-serif and small, while the number is large and easily visible.